GiannaW/CSC-240-final-project/README.md

 # CSC-240-final-project

-Selection of input hardware
-Button
-OLED possibly
-Attiny 416
-Short prose about the project in README.MD
 My final project will be a basic  rock paper scissors game.
 It shows a  a sprite that has an an animation of rock paper and scissors and then outputs the result of the winner.

 CODE WRITTEN: